 What Is There to Do in Luang Prabang?

-In Luang Prabang, you can rent a motorbike or take a tuk tuk to one of the nearby Buddhist temples, Wat Xieng Thong, Wat Sen, or Phra Bang, or to the beautiful Kuang Si Waterfalls.
+In Luang Prabang, you can rent a motorbike or take a tuk-tuk to one of the nearby Buddhist temples, Wat Xieng Thong, Wat Sen, or Phra Bang, or to the beautiful Kuang Si Waterfalls.
 In town, you can hike up a steep hill to Wat Tham Phou Si for a brilliant sunset view, or purchase your souvenirs—lanterns, textiles, and pretty much anything you can imagine—at the famously expansive Luang Prabang night market.
-It's worth getting up early (around 5 a.m.) to witness the Alms Giving Ceremony, a Buddhist ritual where monks walk through the streets and accept offerings, typically in the form of homemade sticky rice, for the day.
+It's worth getting up early (around 5 a.m.) to witness the Alms Giving Ceremony, a Buddhist ritual in which monks walk through the streets for the day and accept offerings, typically in the form of homemade sticky rice.
 If you plan to participate in this holy ritual, though, do your research on the customs and be respectful of the religious aspect of the ceremony.
 Your shoulders, legs, and chest should be covered, for instance, and you should never make physical contact with a monk.
 In recent years, this procession has been transformed by tourists into a sort of spectacle, so be as respectful and educated as you possibly can.